loriopatrick/BayBitHacks2014-CrunchSeries/README.md

 * portal makes a copy of the bot code with the strategy file replaced with user code
 * portal spawns up docker to run bot code
 * portal proxies requests about running bot to user

+todo: add setting for spread and transaction cost